pabloscyzoryk/octopus-terminal/README.txt

 These are useful for me as a developer, you don't have to do anything with them.
 Just know that commands like "update" won't work properly in that case.

+OCTOPUS-CLI
+You can also use octopus in a cli version.
+Just write "octopus <password> <command>" in your terminal.
+Or just "octopus <command>" if the password is empty.

 ------------------------------------------------------------

 To build the client: